FDA reportedly expected to approve boosters for 12 to 15 year-olds - NewsBreak

 Two months after vaccinations were approved for children ages 5 to 11, about 14% are fully protected, CDC data shows .
 The rate is higher for 12 to 17-year-olds, at nearly 53%.

 The Centers for Disease Control and Prevention’s vaccine advisory committee is planning to meet next week to vote on whether to recommend the changes.
-If the committee agrees with the FDA authorizations, Dr. Rochelle P. Walensky, the CDC director, will endorse the recommendations.Oregon COVID cases spike, new hospitalizations drop
+If the committee agrees with the FDA authorizations, Dr. Rochelle P. Walensky, the CDC director, will endorse the recommendations.Truck crashes into Franklin County bedroom, 2 people injured

 The push for boosters comes as the highly transmissible omicron variant continues to spread and COVID-19 hospitalizations among children are on the rise.